Chapter 9 Git and Github

 - understand why git is useful for code projects

-- recognise the essential terminology: repo/repository, remotes and local, clone, branches, commit, merge, rebase, push/pull
+- recognise the essential terminology: repo/repository, branches, remotes and local, clone, stage, commit, push/pull

 You can RTFM